BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Expanded Legendary Pools/README.md

 * Options to buff legendary drop rate
 * Options to buff E-tech drop rate
-* Option to add "reward" relic pool
 * Probably need to add in alignment COMs?
+* Figure out the correct weight for the relic reward pool

 Bugs
 ====